 RESULTS

-We found considerable variation in climate among the 22 study years and during the period 1961-2017 (Fig. 1, Figs. S1-S4).
-There were no significant trends across years in climatic variables for the 22 study years, but we found trends of increase in minimum, mean and maximum daily temperature during the period 1961-2017 (Table S1, Figs. S1-S3).
+There was considerable variation in climate in the study area during the period 1961-2017 (Fig. 1, Figs. S1-S4).
+Minimum, mean and maximum daily temperature increased significantly during the period 1961-2017, but trends were not significant over the 22 study years (Table S1, Figs. S1-S3).

-Mean first flowering date ranged from 48.0 to 71.6 days (mean = 58.1) from the vernal equinox.
-Differences among years explained 59% of the variation in first flowering dates of individual plants.
-There was a significant linear trend of an earlier mean first flowering date across years (linear regression coefficient = -0.267, t = -2.42, p = 0.025, adjusted R2 = 0.19, Fig. 1B).
-Climate explained a large part (58%) of the variation in first flowering date, flowering occurring significantly earlier in years with higher mean temperatures in April and May and higher precipitation in March and April (Table 1A, Fig. 2).
-Climate predictors also explained a very large fraction of the variation in the start (72%), mean (76%), end (84%) and duration (57%) of the flowering season (Table 1B and C).
+Mean FFD ranged from 48.0 to 71.6 days (mean = 58.1) after the vernal equinox.
+Differences among years explained 59% of the variation in FFD.
+There was a significant linear trend of an earlier mean first flowering date over the study period (linear regression coefficient = -0.267, t = -2.42, p = 0.025, adjusted R2 = 0.19, Fig. 1B).
+Differences in climate among years explained a large part of the variation in FFD, flowering occurring significantly earlier in years with higher mean temperatures in April and May and higher precipitation in March and April (Table 1A, Fig. 2).
+Climate predictors explained most of the variation among years in the start (72%), mean (76%), end (84%) and duration (57%) of the flowering season (Table 1B and C).
 Both the start, the mean and the end of the flowering season were earlier in years with higher mean temperatures in April and May (Table 1B, Fig. 3A-B).
 The duration of the flowering season was longer in years with higher mean temperatures in April (Table 1C, Fig. 4).
 There were no effects of precipitation on the position and duration of the flowering season.
-These effects of climate variables were independent of long-term trends (Table S2).
+All these effects of climate variables were independent of long-term trends (Table S2).

-Mean fitness of individuals ranged from 0.2 to 18.6 (mean = 5.0) intact seeds across years.
-There was no significant linear trend across years in fitness (Fig. 1C).
+Mean fitness of individuals ranged from 0.2 to 18.6 (mean = 5.0) intact seeds per flowering individual across years, but there was no significant trend across years (Fig. 1C).
 Differences among years explained 17% of the variation in fitness for individual plants.
-Fitness increased significantly with precipitation in March, and decreased significantly with maximum temperatures in April, minimum temperatures in May and precipitation in April (Table 2, Fig. 5A-D).
-Fitness was higher in years with a longer duration of the flowering season (Table 2, Fig. 5E), while the position of the flowering season had no effect on fitness.
+Fitness increased with precipitation in March, and decreased with maximum temperatures in April, minimum temperatures in May and precipitation in April (Table 2, Fig. 5A-D).
+Fitness was also higher in years with a longer duration of the flowering season (Table 2, Fig. 5E), while the position of the flowering season had no effect on fitness.

-Selection differentials for first flowering date varied among years but suggested significant linear selection for early flowering in 18 of 22 years, and non-linear selection in 2 years (Table 3 and S3).
+Selection differentials for FFD varied among years but there was significant selection for early flowering in 18 of 22 years, but non-linear selection was significant in only 2 years (Table 3 and S3).
 Differences among years explained 0.54% of the variation in total selection.
-Selection gradients for first flowering date varied among years, ranging from -0.78 to 0.08 (mean = -0.28), and there was no significant linear trend across years (Table 3, Fig. 1D).
-There was significant direct linear selection for early flowering in 8 of 22 years (Table S4).
-Non-linear direct selection on flowering time was significant in one year and correlational selection on FFD × number of flowers in three years (Table S4).
+Selection gradients for FFD also varied among years, selection estimates being negative (i.e. favoring earlier flowering in xx of 22 years (mean = - 0.28, range = -0.78 - 0.08).
+Selection for early flowering was significant in 8 years (Table S4).
+There was no significant trend in selection estimates over the study period (Table 3, Fig. 1D).
+Non-linear direct selection on flowering time was significant only in one year, and correlational selection on FFD × number of flowers in three years (Table S4).
 Differences among years explained 0.60% of the variation in direct selection.